Huta Pieniacka massacre: In modern Poland

-On February 28, 1989 a memorial was built on the site of the previous village, but was soon destroyed.
-A new monument commemorating the victims was erected in 2005 and unveiled on October 21, 2005.
+On 28 February 1989 a memorial was built on the site of the previous village, but was soon destroyed.
+A new monument commemorating the victims was erected in 2005 and unveiled on 21 October 2005.
 During the unveiling the consul put the blame of the massacre on the Ukrainians in his speech, stating, "On 28 February 1944, when the 'SS Galizien' together with other Ukrainian nationalists did horrible things as told by a contemporary, they shot mothers, children and murdered..."

 Ukraine sent a note of protest regarding the fact that the Polish consul had ignored the Ukrainian government completely when opening the monument, that the new monument did not adhere to "Ukrainian laws" and was erected without the "necessary permits".

-As a result of actions by the parliamentarian Oleh Tyahnybok, a note of protest regarding the "illegal erection" of the monument was sent out and the Polish consul was declared a persona non-grata for "degrading the national dignity of the Ukrainian people".
+As a result of actions by the parliamentarian Oleh Tyahnybok, a note of protest regarding the "illegal erection" of the monument was sent out and the Polish consul was declared a persona non grata for "degrading the national dignity of the Ukrainian people".

-On February 28, 2007 a new monument was unveiled to the Poles who had been killed in the atrocities at Huta Peniacka.
+On February 28, 2007 a new monument was unveiled to the Poles who had been killed in the atrocities at Huta Pieniacka.
 A delegation from Poland led by the vice consul of Culture for the Polish consulate in Lviv, Marcin Zieniewicz, stated that the occasion marked one of the most tragic pages in the history of not only the Polish people, but also of the Ukrainian people.
 On February 28, 2009 the presidents of Ukraine and Poland met at the monument to commemorate the massacre.